ariellubonja/ncar-zarr-code/README.md

 - -p or --path: Path to the location of the data file (required).
 Specify individual filenames for each timestep, not the directory.
 - -zc or --zarr_chunk_size: Zarr chunk size.
 Defaults to 64.
 - --desired_cube_side: Desired side length of the 3D data cube.
 Defaults to 512.
-- --zarr_encoding: Boolean flag to enable custom Zarr encoding.
-Currently not implemented.
-Defaults to True.
 - --distribution: Type of distribution - "prod" for production or "back" for backup.
 Defaults to "prod".
+[//]: # (- --zarr_encoding: Boolean flag to enable custom Zarr encoding.
+Currently not implemented.
+Defaults to True.)

 Example Command: